FaizanAsifB/name-place-animal-game/README.md

 ## Future Enhancements

 Moving forward, future enhancements will introduce new features, gameplay modes, and customization options.
 Optimization efforts will prioritize performance enhancements based on player feedback, ensuring an immersive and enjoyable gaming experience for all users.

-## Live Site

-Check out the live site [here](https://geega-game.netlify.app/).

 ## License